zyedidia/generic/rope/README.md

 func Join[V any](a, b *Node[V], more ...*Node[V]) *Node[V]
 ```

-Join merges all the given ropes together into one rope\.
+Join merges all the given ropes together into one rope.

 ### func [New](<https://github.com/zyedidia/generic/blob/master/rope/rope.go#L55>)